tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 available quality options(not always) : audio_only, 160p (worst), 360p, 480p, 720p, 720p60, 1080p60 (best)

-sometimes there are streams which has much narrow video quality settings. so i recommend audio_only, worst, best
+sometimes there are streams which has much narrow video quality settings. so i recommend audio_only, worst, best.
 I have not tested about recording quality settings which stream does not supported.

 multi-recording did go well in my case.